Liberty Networks considers extending subsea cable to Cayman Islands

 "Liberty Networks proactively reviews and optimizes the subsea networks as part of our operational due diligence.
 The continuous preventive maintenance performed on Maya-1 will extend the system's life, and we believe it can be at least 10 additional years, well beyond the original 25-year manufacturer projection," Collins said.

-ABOUT LIBERTY NETWORKS
+SOBRE LIBERTY NETWORKS

 Liberty Networks